 NTSB preliminary report says all crewmembers were asleep during deadly California boat fire

-"Initial interviews of three crewmembers revealed that no mechanical or electrical issues were reported," according to NTSB.
+"Initial interviews of three crewmembers revealed that no mechanical or electrical issues were reported," according to the NTSB report.
 "At the time of the fire, five crewmembers were asleep in berths behind the wheelhouse, and one crewmember was asleep in the bunkroom."

 NTSB's report said "a crewmember sleeping in the wheelhouse berths was awakened by a noise and got up to investigate."
 That crewmember alerted the other crew and that's when the captain radioed a distress message to the Coast Guard.